How to buy a petrol station

 How profitable is owning a petrol station?

-The profitability of owning a petrol station will vary depending on a number of factors, such as location, size, overhead costs, fuel supplier and fuel costs, whether you buy a leasehold or a freehold, and of course, how well the business is run.
+Like the price, the profitability of owning a petrol station will vary depending on factors such as location, size, overhead costs, fuel supplier and fuel costs.
+Whether you buy a leasehold or a freehold will also have an impact, not to mention how well you run the business.

 While exact profit is difficult to accurately estimate based on these factors, the annual revenue and cash flow of Australian petrol stations that are currently for sale can be accessed upon request from sellers.

 There is also the wholesale and retail costs and margin of petrol to consider.
-Wholesale and retail costs and margin represent a small part of the retail fuel price and include:
+Wholesale and retail costs and margin represent a small part of the retail fuel price.

 How can I finance the purchase of a petrol station?